ItsOrv/Orv-Telegram-Proxy/README.md

 # Orv Telegram Proxy

-Telegram bot that grabs proxy links from channels and reposts them.
+Telegram bot that grabs proxy links from channels and forwards them to your own channel.

 ## Setup